apache/incubator-kie-tools/packages/kie-sandbox-extended-services-image/README.md

 # kie-tooling-extended-services-image

-This package contains the `Containerfile` and scripts to build a container image for the KIE Tooling Extended Services.
+This package contains the `Containerfile` and scripts to build a container image for the KIE Sandbox Extended Services.

 ## Additional requirements